 Programs and Supports

-- Hearing and Vision support is available for students from preschool to year 12.
-Specialist trained staff work with the child’s school and other involved services to support the student’s access to the curriculum.
+Hearing and Vision support is provided for students from preschool to year 12.
+Specialist staff work with the child’s school and other involved services to support the student’s access to the curriculum.

-LSCs are classes for students with a significant learning delay, a mild intellectual disability or who meet the ACT Student Disability Criteria for Autism.
-They are located in primary schools, high schools and colleges.
+LSCs are small group programs for students with a significant learning delay, a mild intellectual disability or who meet the ACT Student Disability Criteria for Autism.
+They are located in various primary schools, high schools and colleges.

 - P-10 School Disability Program (Harrison, Amaroo, Kingsford Smith, Namadgi and Caroline Chisholm)

-Schools provide a range of flexible programs and supports to meet the needs of students eligible to access LSU and LSUA programs from the time of their enrolment through to their transition to year 11.
+These schools provide a range of flexible programs and supports to meet the needs of students living in their Priority Enrolment Area, who are eligible to access LSU and LSUA programs, from the time of their enrolment through to their transition to year 11.

-For information on Student Engagement Disability Programs offered by ACT public schools in 2018 see Student Engagement Disability Programs 2018 (166kb)
+For information on Student Engagement Disability Programs offered by ACT public schools in 2019 see 2019 Disability Education Programs.
+You will find more information about Priority Enrolment Areas at Find Your Local School (Priority Enrolment Area K-12)

 School teams, including the school psychologist, work with parents and carers to understand and support the student’s educational needs and the interventions necessary to support their learning and engagement.
 The school psychologist will support parents to consider the range of programs and supports the student is eligible for.